top of page

 Different strokes for different folk?
 Different forms of editing for your literary needs.
 But which one?

-Although writing is often a solo activity, the best books are products of collaboration — and a professional book editor is a crucial partner to have on your team, as we have the knowledge, talent, and skills to transform your manuscript from a draft to a bestseller!
+Although writing is often a solo activity, the best books are products of collaboration — and a professional book editor is a crucial partner to have on your team, one with the knowledge, talent, and skills to transform your manuscript from a draft to a finished book.

 People define the various types of editing differently, so here’s what we mean when we talk about the different forms: